Neighborhood Services

 February 2026

-Approves Amendment No. 9 to an existing contract with Benevate, LLC, adding a sixth renewal term and increasing the total contract value by $200,380 to a new ceiling of $1,185,380 for Neighborly Software licenses and training for the Neighborhood Services Department.
+Authorizes Amendment No. 9 to the contract with Benevate, LLC, adding a sixth renewal term and increasing the total contract value by $200,380 to a new ceiling of $1,185,380 for Neighborly Software licenses and training for the Neighborhood Services Department.

 …mount Up to $1,185,380.00 for Neighborly Software Licenses and Training for the Neighborhood Services Department